Martin Luther and antisemitism: Repudiation by Lutheran Churches

 A strong position statement was issued by The Lutheran Evangelical Protestant Church (LEPC) (GCEPC) saying, "The Jewish people are God's chosen people.
 Believers should bless them as scripture says that God will bless those who bless Israel and curse those who curse Israel.
 The LEPC/EPC/GCEPC recant and renounce the works and words of Martin Luther concerning the Jewish people.
 Prayer is offered for the healing of the Jewish people, their peace, and their prosperity.
 Prayer is offered for the peace of Jerusalem.
 With deep sorrow and regret, repentance is offered to the Jewish People for the harm that Martin Luther caused and any contribution to their harm.
 Forgiveness is requested of the Jewish People for these actions.
 The Gospel is to the Jew first and then the Gentile.
 Gentiles (believers in Christ other than Jews) have been grafted into the vine.
 In Christ, there is neither Jew nor Gentile but the Lord's desire is that there be one new man from the two for Christ broke down the wall of separation with His own body (Ephesians 2:14–15).
 The LEPC/EPC/GCEPC blesses Israel and the Jewish people."

-The European Lutheran Commission on the Church and the Jewish People (Lutherische Europäische Kommission Kirche und Judentum), an umbrella organization representing twenty-five Lutheran church bodies in Europe, issued on May 12, 2003 A Response to Dabru Emet:
+The European Lutheran Commission on the Church and the Jewish People, an umbrella organization representing twenty-five Lutheran church bodies in Europe, issued on May 12, 2003 A Response to Dabru Emet:

 In its Driebergen Declaration (1991), the European Lutheran Commission on the Church and the Jewish People...rejected the traditional Christian "teaching of contempt" towards Jews and Judaism, and in particular, the anti-Jewish writings of Martin Luther, and it called for the reformation of church practice in the light of these insights.
 Against this background, LEKKJ welcomes the issuance of Dabru Emet: A Jewish Statement on Christians and Christianity.
 We see in this statement a confirmation of our own work of these past years....We know that we must reexamine themes in Lutheran theology that in the past have repeatedly given rise to enmity towards Jews....Fully aware that Dabru Emet is in the first instance an intra-Jewish invitation to conversation, we see in this statement also an aid to us in expressing and living out our faith in such a way that we do not denigrate Jews, but rather respect them in their otherness, and are enabled to give an account of our own identity more clearly as we scrutinize it in the light of how others see us.